nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Format: `clear_expired_event`
 * For an event to be considered expired, the event should have past end date time compare to the local time on the user's computer, hence changing of timing on a computer could affect the judgement of expiration.
+* If there's no expired event in the list (or even no any event in the list), this command is still able to be executed and return success message `Expired events (if any) have been cleared!` (In this case, no event is cleared since no event is expired.)

 #### Illustration of usage of `clear_expired_event`:
 ![Example of usage of `clear_expired_event`](images/ClearExpiredEventUsage.png)